 - You may wish to consider planning your journey to avoid busy times, such early morning peak and afternoon school times and travel at quieter times if you can.

 - To assist passengers plan their journey to avoid busy periods, we have a live passenger capacity feed on our mobile app to show if your bus is busy or not before it arrives (currently unavailable to South East customers).
 To find out more about this feature, please click here.

 Taking steps to protect yourself and others:

-The lifting of these restrictions does not mean the risks are over.
-This new phase aims towards returning to some normality safely and we all still have a part to play in managing the risks to yourself and others.
+The latest restrictions that have been put in place highlight that the risks are not yet over.
+We all still have a part to play in managing the risks to yourself and others.

 We ask passengers to continue to follow the latest government guidelines regarding protecting yourself and others against Coronavirus